wh0wfg/LoxInMiniscript/README.md

 For simple lox type variables (string, number ....), you can simply treat them as normal miniscript type.

-But you have to use intrp to deal with other type.
+Under most situations, you will not use intrp.

 Define intrinsic function below will not work properly.